 The “mcshield.exe” process is not found by default in Microsoft Windows.
-It is a part of the McAfee On-Access Antivirus Scanner from Network Associates, Inc. This process can be resource intensive since it tries to monitor process running on the computer, files that are being accessed, and the computer’s registry to prevent virus infection.
+It is a part of the McAfee On-Access Antivirus Scanner from Network Associates, Inc. This process can be resource-intensive since it tries to monitor the process running on the computer, files that are being accessed, and the computer’s registry to prevent virus infection.

 Uninstall McAfee Anti-Virus